Kortaggio/GContactsApp/README.md

-# Google Contacts
+# GContactsApp

-Google Contacts "super bookmark" for Google Chrome
+A "super bookmark" for Google Chrome that redirects you to Google Contacts